awkgroupag/datalab/README.md

 * Start the notebook `ControlBoard.ipynb`
 * Follow the instructions in that notebook

+### 4. Do your work
+As everything else will be **deleted** when recreating the Jupyter container: Make sure that
+* your source code is saved to `/home/jovyan/work`
+* your data lives in `/home/jovyan/data`

-### 4. Stop the containers when done
+### 5. Stop and/or remove the containers when done
-* If you only started Jupyter (3a), `stop_jupyter_notebook.cmd` stops the container. `rm_jupyter_notebook.cmd` removes the container, thus resetting everything including e.g.
+* If you only started Jupyter (3a), `stop_jupyter_notebook.cmd` stops the container - configurations like additional Python packages are kept. `rm_jupyter_notebook.cmd` removes the container, thus resetting everything.
-* Be sure to stop any other stacks you might have started from within the controlboard first.
+* If you used the controlboard (3bg): Be sure to stop any other stacks you might have started from within the controlboard first.
 Then run `rm_controlboard.cmd`.

 ## Run several projects simultaneously
 Easily run several projects at the same time.
 Make sure that you choose different project-names in `./datalab-stacks/environment.env` and also set different, **unique** values for all the ports.